 The Third international symposium on drug-impaired driving is taking place on 23 October 2017 in Lisbon immediately prior to the Second European conference on addictive behaviours and dependencies (24-26 October).
-The symposium is a collaborative effort between the EMCDDA, the Canadian Centre on Substance Abuse (CCSA) the US National Institute on Drug Abuse (NIDA) and the New Zealand Drug Foundation.
+The symposium is a collaborative effort between the EMCDDA, the Canadian Centre on Substance Use and Addiction (CCSA), the National Institute on Drug Abuse International Program (NIDA) and the New Zealand Drug Foundation.

 With cannabis use and policy evolving internationally, drug-impaired driving has become an increasingly relevant issue.
 This international symposium will put the spotlight on key developments relevant to road safety in recent years and highlight the implications of these for drug-impaired driving.
 The prevalence of drug-impaired driving has begun to rival that of alcohol-impaired driving in some parts of the world, resulting in a greater focus on the ability to detect drug-impaired drivers using roadside screening tools.
 Similarly, with the changes in cannabis policy, many jurisdictions are working towards or have already implemented laws that establish ‘per se’ limits for drug use.
 With these significant changes in mind, mobilisation of research and collaboration of efforts will help us to navigate this growing area of concern.
 The objective of the symposium is to bring together key stakeholders who have advanced the field — whether it be through detection technology, innovation in prevention or experience in developing new drug policy — to share their experiences and lessons learned and to develop next steps to effectively address drug-impaired driving.
 This symposium will offer participants the opportunity to learn about the latest developments in the field, highlight new research and identify gaps still needing attention.